Auranofin

-Auranofin is a gold salt classified by the World Health Organization as an antirheumatic agent.
+Auranofin is an orally administered gold salt classified by the World Health Organization as an antirheumatic agent.
 It has the brand name Ridaura.
+Along with sodium aurothiomalate, it is one of only two gold compounds currently employed in modern medicine.

 Use

 Auranofin is used to treat rheumatoid arthritis.
 It improves arthritis symptoms including painful or tender and swollen joints and morning stiffness.
 Auranofin is a safer treatment compared to the more common injectable gold thiolates (gold sodium thiomalate and gold thioglucose), but meta-analysis of 66 clinical trials concluded that it is somewhat less effective.

 The drug was approved for the treatment of rheumatoid arthritis in 1985.
-No longer a first-line treatment for rheumatoid arthritis, due to its adverse effects, "most of which are associated with long-term use for chronic disease.
+It is no longer a first-line treatment for rheumatoid arthritis, due to its adverse effects, most of which are associated with long-term use for chronic disease.
 The most common adverse effects are gastrointestinal complaints such as loose stools, abdominal cramping and watery diarrhea, which can develop in the early months of treatment.
-The development of loose stools occurs in 40 % of patients, while watery diarrhea is reported in just 2–5 % of patients, and in most cases these symptoms were alleviated by reducing or splitting the dose".
+The development of loose stools occurs in 40% of patients, while watery diarrhea is reported in just 2–5% of patients, and in most cases these symptoms can be alleviated by reducing or splitting the dose.